 With funding for the arts on the decline in recent years, the competition for grants is on the rise.
 For this reason, grant seeking begins 18 months prior to each festival and requires ongoing funder meetings, stewardship, grant proposal writing and follow up.
 But the results are well worth the effort:

-“If we didn’t have grant funding, the First Niagara Rochester Fringe Festival would be a shadow of its current self.
+“If we didn’t have grant funding, the Key Bank Rochester Fringe Festival would be a shadow of its current self.
 Grant funding allows us to bring in huge acts…pay staff…advertise… it allows us to be an organization that can really contribute to the community.”
 Erica Fee, Producer and Board President, Rochester Fringe Festival, Inc.